yangzichao/hoah-dictation/README.md

 ## Documentation

 - [Building from Source](BUILDING.md) - Detailed instructions for building the project
-- [Contributing Guidelines](CONTRIBUTING.md) - How to contribute to VoiceInk
+- [Contributing Guidelines](CONTRIBUTING.md) - How to contribute to VoicePilot
 - [Code of Conduct](CODE_OF_CONDUCT.md) - Our community standards

 ## Contributing